Frequently Asked Questions

 6. Enable retirement of legacy generation resources when it is time to do so.
 Conventional generation capacity in the region is not

 getting any younger.
-CDS will provide information on how high capacity factor renewable energy might be used to help enable its
+CDS provided information on how high-capacity factor renewable energy might be used to help enable its

 replacement when the time is right.

-7. Identify other regional entities who would potentially benefit from such a project.
-This is a first step in securing additional
+7. Identified other regional entities who would potentially benefit from such a project.
+This is the first step in securing additional

 transmission line project participants and thereby achieve critical mass for such a project.

 8. Economic Development.
-Citizens and landowners in Nebraska, South Dakota and Wyoming stand to gain from the additional wind energy development that would be enabled by PftP.
-These states could benefit from a national transition to clean energy.
+Citizens and landowners in Minnesota, Nebraska, South Dakota, Colorado and Wyoming stand to gain from the additional renewable energy development that would be enabled by PftP.
+These states could benefit from a national transition to

 9. Demonstrate leadership.
-Involvement in the CDS will feature the Participants as forward-thinking leaders in grid development, including renewable energy.
+Involvement in the CDS featured the Participants as forward-thinking leaders in grid development, including renewable energy.

 See the CDS Products tab for more details.

-Q: What is the relationship between the CDS and the National Renewable Energy Laboratories (NREL) Interconnections Seam Study?
+Q: What is the relationship between the CDS and the National Renewable Energy Laboratories (NREL, now called Energy Laboratory of the Rockies (NLR)) Interconnections Seam Study?

 A: The Seam Study was an important advancement in the discussion of a national HVDC electric transmission overlay.
 It found that such a development would be cost-effective, enable large quantities of renewable energy, and help replace existing fossil-fired generation as it is retired.

-Encouraged by the results of the Seam Study, the CDS is designed to take the topic further toward reality.
+Encouraged by the results of the Seam Study, the CDS was designed to take the topic further toward reality.
 The Seam Study was conceptual.
-The CDS is project- and utility-specific.
+The CDS was project- and utility-specific.
 The Seam Study was technical.
-The CDS will examine not just technical issues, but organizational, market rules and regulatory as well.
+The CDS examined not just technical issues, but organizational, market rules and regulatory issues as well.

-PftP and its CDS have been designed from the beginning to be the first practical and specific project instantiation of the Seam Study vision.
+PftP and its CDS were designed from the beginning to be the first practical and specific project instantiation of the Seam Study vision.
 And to show the way for similar projects elsewhere.

-Q: Please describe the rationale for using GridView model, rather than PROMOD in the CDS.
+Q: Please describe the rationale for using GridView model, rather than PROMOD in the PftP Studies.
 Our utility uses PROMOD, and we have no experience running Grid View.

 A: By definition, a study like CDS that crosses from one Balancing Authority or RTO to another requires selection of some common tools.
 The Western Electricity Coordinating Council (WECC) including Wyoming uses GridView.
-SPP uses PROMOD.
-We have to call it a ball or a strike regarding which should be used for the entire span of the study.
+MISO and SPP uses PROMOD.
+We had to call it a ball or a strike regarding which should be used for the entire span of the study.

-Our modeling vendor, ABB, is the purveyor of both GridView and PROMOD.
-So the choice of CDS vendor does not affect the choice of model to be used.
-According to ABB, the underlying structure of PROMOD cannot accommodate the very large dataset size or running time requirements for the CDS like GridView can.
+Our modeling vendor, Hitachi, is the purveyor of both GridView and PROMOD.
+So the choice of modeling vendor does not affect the choice of model to be used.
+According to Hitachi, the underlying structure of PROMOD cannot accommodate the very large dataset size or running time requirements for the PftP studies like GridView can.

-As part of the CDS effort, ABB will convert standard ABB/MISO PROMOD model datasets into GridView datasets.
-So the underlying data will be from PROMOD—not a dataset unique to GridView.
+As part of the CDS effort, Hitachi converted standard Hitachi/MISO PROMOD model datasets into GridView datasets.
+So, the underlying data was from PROMOD—not a dataset unique to GridView.
 GridView and PROMOD are just different security-constrained production cost models, or calculators.
-The CDS Participants will not need to know how to run GridView themselves.
-ABB and the PftP team will present changes in production costs, renewables output carbon emissions, conventional generation output, and other key measures when comparing the Base Case and the CDS Scenarios.
-Participants who understand PROMOD will be easily able to review corresponding outputs from GridView.
+The study Participants do not need to know how to run GridView themselves.
+Hitachi and the PftP team present changes in production costs, renewables output carbon emissions, conventional generation output, and other key measures when comparing the Base Case and the study scenarios.
+Participants who understand PROMOD are easily able to review corresponding outputs from GridView.

-Q: Does the CDS Participant Agreement obligate the Participants to participate in a PftP transmission project?
+Q: Does the Stage 1 CDS Participant Agreement and Stage 2 POC Participant Agreement obligate the Participants to procede in a PftP transmission project?

-A: No. It only addresses the process of accomplishing the CDS.
-Individual CDS Participants can decide later whether they want to move on to a transmission project, based on results of the CDS.
+A: No. It only addressed the process of accomplishing the studies.
+Individual study Participants can decide later whether they want to move on to a transmission project, based on results of the studies.
 That is a separate decision.

-Q: The CDS will examine the PftP transmission line in coordination with similar HVDC lines to the West and East of PftP.
+Q: The CDS examined the PftP transmission line in coordination with similar HVDC lines to the West and East of PftP.
 How real are these additional lines?

-A: In addition to the PftP line, the CDS will examine the following HVDC lines, which are very real:
+A: In addition to the PftP line, the CDS examined the following HVDC lines, which are in advanced development:

 -